marvin-c-offiah/sqlite-data-editor/README.md

 SQLite Data Editor is a simple GUI for editing **only the table data** in a given SQLite database file via a simple light-weight table editor.

-Immediately upon selecting and opening an SQLite database file, the tool creates and populates a tabbed data browse view for all the tables found in the database, allowing the user to edit all table entries.
+Immediately upon selecting and opening an SQLite database file, the tool creates and populates a tabbed data browse view for all the tables found in the database, allowing the user to edit all table entries, or add or remove rows.
 Automatically pre-selects the first table.

 Since SQLite Data Editor is meant only for editing table **data**: Makes changes to the database on DML-basis only.
 Makes no DDL-based (schema or metadata etc.) changes to the database.